-Violins are well-suited to playing melody, making them one of the most important instruments in the orchestra.
+Violins are well-suited to playing melodies, making them one of the most important instruments in the orchestra.

-Firstly, they are the highest string instrument, so their bright tone rises above the rest of the string section.
+They’re the highest-pitched of the string instruments, their bright tone rising above the rest of the string section.

 Why are there fewer woodwind and brass instruments?

-Sitting next to a violinist or a trumpeter while they're playing are two very different aural experiences – and over-exposure to the latter can do long-term damage to your ears.
+If you’ve ever sat near a violinist or a trumpeter while they’re playing, you will have noticed that they represent two very different listening experiences.
+Most notably, over-exposure to a raucous trumpet player can do irreversible damage to your ears.

-Although violins have a high, singing quality, they are not particularly loud.
-So, just as you need more upper voices to make sure they’re heard over the lower voices in a choir, you need at least two violins per woodwind or brass instrument to achieve a balanced sound.
+So, although violins have a bright, singing quality, they’re not particularly loud.
+Just as you need more upper voices to make sure they’re heard over the lower ones in a choir, there’s an ideal balance of two violins per woodwind or brass instrument in order to achieve a balanced sound.

-While the first violin section normally has the melody or counter-melody, the second violin section tends to play a lower harmony.
-This works in the same way for the woodwind section – except the numbers are far fewer.
+The first violin section normally plays the melody or counter-melody, while the second violins tend to play a lower harmony.
+The woodwind and brass sections work in the same way, except the numbers are far fewer.

-Take the oboe, for instance: if you play first oboe, you’ll generally be the only one playing that particular line of music.
-But if you play first violin, you are one of ten playing that line.
+Take the flute, for example.
+If you play first oboe, you’ll usually be the only one playing that particular line of music.
+But if you’re part of the first violin section, you have nine fellow violinists keeping you company on that line.

-Since the Baroque period, violins have pretty much always been included in orchestral scores.
+Since the Baroque period, violins have more or less always been included in orchestral scores.

 Orchestras specialising in Baroque music tend to be much smaller and more focused on string instruments.
 In fact, pre-1700s, the leader of the first violin section led the whole orchestra, instead of a modern-day conductor.

-However, in Romantic and 20th-century music, composers like Mahler, Wagner and Stravinsky began to write for a wider range of brass, woodwind and percussion instruments.
+In Romantic and 20th-century music, as wind and brass instruments began to develop more rapidly into the versions we know today, composers like Mahler, Wagner and Stravinsky began to write for a wider range of orchestral forces.

 Is the violin still the most popular instrument today?

 But did this all happen by chance?
-Perhaps if Baroque composers had decided the oboe sounded better on the melody, we might be listening to orchestras with a very different make-up.
+Perhaps if Baroque composers had decided the trombone (or ‘sackbut’, at the time) sounded better on the melody, we might be listening to orchestras with a very different make-up.

 Or perhaps not.
 After all, it’s hard to imagine a symphony orchestra without those beautiful sweeping strings…